Shopping

 As a barista, I was trained on the best espresso machines.
 However, if you had one of these in your home, it would cost you thousands of pounds.
 You'd also have to give up a considerable amount of countertop space and you're peace and quiet.
 There are plenty of options that can deliver a top-quality brew without costing you thousands of dollars and countertop space.

 I've kept this list to coffee makers which are under $200.
 If they're over $100, I've included them because they're still exceptional value, but most are less than that.
-Whether it's a French press, pour over, or low-cost pod machine, I've brewed some great cups of coffee from machines which are basic, but brilliant.
+Whether it's a French press, pour over, or low-cost pod machine, I've brewed some great cups of coffee from machines that are basic, but brilliant.

 None of these are random recommendations.
 All the coffee makers in this guide are tried and tested, or recommended by trustworthy baristas.
 I'll go into the details of each one, so you can decide which is the best option for you.